zhiyuoe/shadowagent/docs/design-process.md

 #### Challenges

 Due to the limited time left, and in order to get the obvious results effectively, we reverted back to the previous layer that hippos only eat one food.
-With only one kind of food, players can observe the hippo’s behavior more clearly.
+With only one kind of food, players can observe the hippo's behavior more clearly.
 Then, we add one more RL agent, the Crocodile, to eat the hippo.

 #### Design